J. M. Smucker (NYSE:SJM) Issues FY 2023 Earnings Guidance

 J. M. Smucker (NYSE:SJM – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $7.85-$8.25 for the period, compared to the consensus EPS estimate of $8.91.
+The company provided earnings per share (EPS) guidance of $7.85-$8.25 for the period, compared to the consensus estimate of $8.91.
 The company issued revenue guidance of $8.28 billion-$8.36 billion, compared to the consensus revenue estimate of $8.01 billion.

-J. M. Smucker (NYSE:SJM – Get Rating) last posted its earnings results on Tuesday, June 7th.
-The company reported $2.23 EPS for the quarter, topping the consensus estimate of $1.88 by $0.35.
-J. M. Smucker had a return on equity of 11.71% and a net margin of 7.90%.
-The business had revenue of $2.03 billion during the quarter, compared to the consensus estimate of $1.98 billion.
-During the same quarter last year, the company earned $1.89 EPS.
-J. M. Smucker’s revenue was up 5.9% on a year-over-year basis.
-Equities research analysts expect that J. M. Smucker will post 8.4 earnings per share for the current year.
+J. M. Smucker (NYSE:SJM – Get Rating) last announced its quarterly earnings results on Tuesday, June 7th.
+The company reported $2.23 earnings per share for the quarter, beating the consensus estimate of $1.88 by $0.35.
+J. M. Smucker had a net margin of 7.90% and a return on equity of 11.71%.
+The business had revenue of $2.03 billion for the quarter, compared to analysts’ expectations of $1.98 billion.
+During the same quarter last year, the firm earned $1.89 EPS.
+The firm’s revenue for the quarter was up 5.9% compared to the same quarter last year.
+On average, sell-side analysts predict that J. M. Smucker will post 8.4 EPS for the current year.

 J. M. Smucker Company Profile (Get Rating)